xlladdins/xll_math/xml.md

 The domain of an an array is a set of positive integers _{1,..,n}_ where _n_ is the _size_ of the array.
 The domain of a map is a set of strings.

-#### Accessor
+-->

+### Accessors

 _Accessors_ return information about content of nodes.

-The _attribute_ accessor returns the attributes of a node.
+The _attribute_ accessor returns the sequence of attributes of an element node.
-It returns a sequence of zero or more attributes.

-The _children_ acc...
+The _children_ accessor returns the sequence of nodes of a contend node.

 Document nodes encapsulate XML documents.

+## XPath

+XPath is an expression language for addressing nodes in an XML tree.
+The complete specification is quite complicated but it acts on a simple _data model_.

 ### Path Expression